Motivation

 Action plan

-Through questionnaires and in-depth interviews, Van den Hurk and Janssen will try to find out how students prepare literature on an individual basis.
-In addition, the follow-up group discussions during the work groups are critically evaluated through observation, which is conducted based on several taxonomies, such as Bloom’s taxonomy.
+In their study, the research team aims to use questionnaires and in-depth interviews to find out how students prepare literature on an individual basis.
+In addition, follow-up group discussions during the working groups are critically evaluated through audio recordings, which is conducted based on several taxonomies, such as Bloom’s taxonomy.
 These data form the basis on which a new design for follow-up discussions during lectures can be created.